Software Alternatives, Accelerators & Startups

 • Show HN: List (OPML) of Hacker News Users Personal Blogs

 I've been playing around with Node-RED[1] for a while and thought I would recreate this using Node-RED (also being a big fan of Node-RED).
 The flow[2], i.e. code, is online to have a look at (editable but not deployable) and the feed[3] is cached and updated every hour or so.
 It's only a small Heroku server so it might well be down or about to crash, I make no promises!
-Thanks to the OP for the inspiration, I did... - Source: Hacker News / almost 2 years ago
+Thanks to the OP for the inspiration, I did... - Source: Hacker News / about 2 years ago

 • Hi guys I need some advice to automate a task of my company

 One automation tool that you can run yourself (or pay to have it done by the company that wrote it) is https://n8n.io/\ Another popular automation tool (if you are not afraid of being a little technical) that you must run yourself is https://nodered.org/.
-Source: almost 2 years ago
+Source: over 2 years ago

 • Beginner question ... running Blue iris from docker or VM on Unraid server?